soggybag/js-react-native-q4/05-redux/README.md

 ```

 Important! the key `counter` will be the key on the state object that holds the counter
 value.
+Adding more reducers here with other keys would add new keys on state.
+Imagine
+each key here as representing a new "piece" of state.

 ## Setup the store and provider

 The store holds your application state.
-The provider is glue that makes the store
+The provider is conduit that makes the store
 available to React components.
 Best to keep the store high up your component
 hierarchy since it will be inherited by descendants.